Indian shares close down after central bank holds rates steady

 "There seems to be sufficient patience embedded in the guidance for the market not to worry about any imminent shifts in stance," said Suyash Choudhary, head – fixed income, IDFC AMC.

-On Friday, the Nifty bank index was the top drag, down 1%.
+On Friday, the Nifty bank index (.NSEBANK) was the top drag, down 1%.

 The blue-chip Nifty 50 and the Sensex have risen over 5% each since the central bank's last meeting in April, boosted by robust corporate results and a fall in daily COVID-19 cases.

-Among individual shares, Spandana Sphoorty Financial jumped as much as 20% after reports that Axis Bank was in talks to buy the micro finance company.
+Among individual shares, Spandana Sphoorty Financial (SPAD.NS) jumped as much as 20% after reports that Axis Bank (AXBK.NS) was in talks to buy the micro finance company.

 Our Standards: The Thomson Reuters Trust Principles.